NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_description.rst

 .. attention::

-    TODO This document needs to be updated to reflect changes made in version 1.2a**
+    * TODO This document needs to be updated to reflect changes made in version 1.2a
+    * The following sections have been updated:
+        * :numref:`sec-group-spec` (Groups) should be mostly up to date
+        * :numref:`sec-link-spec` (Links) should be mostly up to date
+        * :numref:`sec-dataset-spec-form` should be mostly up to date

 Introduction
 ============